Top 10 best 7-seater cars 2023

-The best 7-seater cars carry around large families in comfort, and they needn't break the bank despite their load capacity.
-We have picked out the best on the market.
+The best seven-seater cars carry around large families in comfort, and they needn't break the bank despite their load capacity.
+We have picked out the best on the market

-Vehicles in the seven-seater class have changed greatly since the first few entered the market in the Eighties.
+Vehicles in the seven-seater class have changed greatly since the first few entered the market in the eighties.
 The MPV (Multi-Purpose Vehicle), also known as the people-carrier, became popular when the Renault Espace, and later, the Ford Galaxy, entered the market and offered car-like dynamics with vast space.
-The former is no longer for sale in the UK but the Ford Galaxy soldiers on, although it now competes with more popular SUVs.

 One thing all seven-seaters share, though, is versatility.
 More important than the sheer amount of interior space on offer is how cleverly it's used.
 Some MPVs and SUVs are full of clever storage compartments and practical features that become indispensable in family life.
 And, in many cases, these virtues come without sacrificing too much in the way of driving pleasure, or pushing the price too high.